 Hormone therapy is the most effective therapy for hot flashes.
-It is also the only FDA approved method to treat hot flashes.
 However, other non-hormonal options are available for women who are suffering from symptoms, but are not yet ready to consider hormone therapy.
 Some women are not appropriate candidates for hormone therapy, such as those have been recently treated for breast cancer.
 It is important to remember that when used appropriately, hormone therapy can be a safe and effective option for many women.
 Here we will review non-hormonal treatment options for women.

 Knowing the triggers of hot flashes

 Hot flashes may be precipitated by hot weather, smoking, caffeine, spicy foods, alcohol, tight clothing, heat and stress.
 Identify and avoid your hot flash "triggers."
 Some women notice hot flashes when they eat a lot of sugar.
 Exercising in warm temperatures might make hot flashes worse.

 Avoiding caffeine, spicy foods, and alcohol can help lessen both the number and severity of hot flashes.
 Many women try to incorporate more plant estrogens into their diet.
 Plant estrogens, such as isoflavones, are thought to have weak estrogen-like effects that may reduce hot flashes.
 They may work in the body like a weak form of estrogen.
 Examples of plant estrogens include: soybeans, chickpeas, lentils, flaxseed, grains, beans, fruits, red clover and vegetables.
 In general, soybeans, chickpeas, and lentils are considered to have the most powerful plant estrogens, though their effect is much less than that of human estrogen.
 Try to choose natural foods rather than supplements.
 Also remember that only crushed or ground forms of flaxseed are likely to help (as compared to the whole seed or seed oil forms).

 What foods have high amounts of isoflavones?